Peer influence breaks ergodicity in an opinion dynamics model with external information: Model implementation

 where the parameter $\beta$ plays a dual role as both the inverse temperature and a measure of the agents' sensitivity to payoff differences.
 As the inverse temperature, $\beta$ controls the level of randomness in decision-making: a high $\beta$ (low temperature) leads to more deterministic choices, where agents strongly prefer higher-payoff options, while a low $\beta$ (high temperature) introduces more randomness, making agents less responsive to payoff differences.
 From a behavioural perspective, $\beta$ can be interpreted as an intensity of choice parameter, quantifying how sharply agents react to variations in payoffs.
 Higher $\beta$ values indicate that agents are highly sensitive to even small differences in expected rewards, whereas lower $\beta$ values reflect a more indifferent, probabilistic decision-making process where payoff differences exert only a weak influence on the dynamics.
 Naturally, $P_- = 1- P_+$.

-Thus, our model offers a nuanced framework for decision-making, blending rationality (favouring higher payoffs) with randomness (occasionally choosing lower payoffs), reflecting real-world scenarios in which agents generally prefer optimal strategies but may still adopt suboptimal ones under uncertainty.
-This behaviour is characteristic of Fermi-like models, which originate in statistical physics~\cite{szabo1998evolutionary} and are widely used in evolutionary game theory~\cite{liu2015fixation}, social dynamics~\cite{castellano2009statistical} and financial markets~\cite{chakraborti2009econophysics}.
+Given this implementation, our model offers a nuanced framework for decision-making, blending rationality (favouring higher payoffs) with randomness (occasionally choosing lower payoffs), reflecting real-world scenarios in which agents generally prefer optimal strategies but may still adopt suboptimal ones under uncertainty.
+This behaviour is characteristic of Fermi-like models, which originate in statistical physics~\cite{szabo1998evolutionary} and are widely used in evolutionary game theory~\cite{liu2015fixation}, social dynamics~\cite{castellano2009statistical, masuda2009evolutionary} and financial markets~\cite{chakraborti2009econophysics}.

-A key feature of the model is its symmetry under the transformation $p \rightarrow 1 - p$.
-Although $p$ formally spans $[0, 1]$, we focus on $p \in [0.5, 1]$, as flipping $p$ is equivalent to inverting the signal ($X \rightarrow -X$), which simply exchanges the roles of the two states.
-Consequently, the system remains invariant under a reversal of the signal and relabelling of the states.

 In the aforementioned dynamics, payoffs depend on the instantaneous external signal, leading Eq.~\eqref{eq:payoffs_memoryless_pp} to describe a memory-less case.
-In contrast, we can add a memory-based framework that incorporates a finite memory, filtering out short-term fluctuations and making agents respond to a temporally smoothed version of the signal.
+In contrast, we can add a memory-based framework that incorporates a finite memory, filtering out short-term fluctuations and making agents respond to a temporally smoothed version of the signal~\cite{moran2015post}.
 In this scenario, for $t \geq m$ agents compute the average of the last $m$ signal values:

 where